 Other important Pranayam

-There are many important pranayam in Kundalini Yoga, including Breath of Fire, Sitali Pranayam, Alternate Nostril Breathing, Left and Right Nostril Breathing, Cannon Breath, Segmented Breath, Lion Breath, Whistle Breath, Sitkari Pranayam and Vatskar Pranayam.
+There are many important pranayams in Kundalini Yoga, including Breath of Fire, Sitali Pranayam, Alternate Nostril Breathing, Left and Right Nostril Breathing, Cannon Breath, Segmented Breath, Lion Breath, Whistle Breath, Sitkari Pranayam, and Vatskar Pranayam.
 Discover them gradually as meditations on their own, or find them within Kundalini yoga kriya!

 Here’s a Breath of Fire instructional video: